Otto DIY - build your own robot

 update feet and legs version 04, now no need high precision printer to have good assembly with motors just use the small plastic arm that comes with the servo motor SG90 to attach them.

 Use Instruction Manual for assembly instructions and Arduino coding.
-Or follow this instructable http://www.instructables.com/id/Otto-Build-You-Own-Robot-in-Two-Hours/ that focuses on how to build the Otto DIY.
+Or follow this step by step https://www.hackster.io/cparrapa/otto-build-your-own-robot-in-one-hour-5f2a1c that shows how to build Otto DIY from scratch.

 For the programming start: